 Hundreds of people have written to me over the years explaining that when first encountering my work, they felt I had somehow climbed inside of their head.
 My writing in this piece is more subjective ...

 Don't Put Me Down!
 When I first Wrote Back From the Looking Glass - 13 Steps to a Peaceful Home (now in its 11th edition), it was much shorter and called "Don't Put Me Down!"
 I think the issue of domestic…

 Earning Respect Dashboard Do You Command Respect?
 The person who wrote, "Sticks & stones will break my bones, but words will never hurt me." obviously never lived with verbal abuse.
 Quite simply, words can and do hurt."
-For years I lived on the…
+For years, I…

 Steve Biddulph got me started with the ideas I will present in this series.
 My life changed when I read his classic book, The Secret of Happy Children.
 His advice was about dealing with children having tantrums.
 I would say most verbally abusive people just never had a parent help them grow out of this behaviour.